dzskiii/Data_Analytics_Mini_Course/README.md

-This is a documentation from RevoU Data Analytics Mini Course
+This is a documentation from RevoU Data Analytics Mini Course.